 - Satsuma & Dark Chocolate Brioche - If you wish your pannetone had chocolate instead of stupid fruit, this recipe is for you.

 I love to work with peppermint at this time of year.
 Bringing the energy of prosperity and abundance to this bleak season, the flavor of mint really brightens up the whole scene.
-Whether it's from candy canes or extract, this is your excuse to put a little mint in everything.
+Whether it's from candy canes, extract, or the only house kitchen herb tenacious enough to stick around, this is your excuse to put a little mint in everything.

 - Mint Chocolate Chip Cookies - Use your favorite mint-infused chocolate instead of the usual chocolate chips in these classic cookies.